Kianoosh Yousefi

 Principal Investigator, Assistant Professor of Mechanical Engineering

 I am an Assistant Professor in the Department of Mechanical Engineering at the University of Texas at Dallas.
 I received my Ph.D. in Mechanical Engineering from the University of Delaware in 2020.
 Prior to joining UT Dallas, I was an Associate Research Scientist in the Department of Civil Engineering and Engineering Mechanics at Columbia University and a Postdoctoral Researcher in the School of Marine Science and Policy at the University of Delaware.
-My research agenda is focused on fundamental turbulence and understanding the physics of turbulent flows in different environments, particularly turbulent air-sea interactions, surface waves, and the resulting generation of turbulence, spray, bubbles, airflow separation, and breaking waves.
+My research is focused on fundamental turbulence and understanding the physics of turbulent flows in different environments, particularly turbulent air-sea interactions, surface waves, and the resulting generation of turbulence, airflow separation, breaking waves, spray, and bubbles. … read more

 We are always looking for creative and self-motivated graduate students to join the FDT Lab; successful applicants are expected to have a solid academic background and a strong interest in performing top-quality research.
 Prior research experience in at least one of the following areas is required: fluid dynamics, turbulence, turbulent boundary layer flows, air-sea interactions, free surface processes, and surface gravity waves.
 If you are interested in joining us, please review the FDT Lab participation manual to ensure our mentoring and research philosophies look like a fit.
 Below, you can also find a list of funding opportunities for researchers at different levels.